 Where m is the mortality rate, m0 is the initial mortality rate, s is the survival fraction of a population (i.e. viability), t is time, and the Gompertz coefficient G, determines the acceleration rate of mortality rate over time and is therefore a parameter for aging.
 The Gompertz model ties to the Strehler-Mildvan correlation because it observes a negative correlation between G and the natural log of the initial mortality rate (this correlation was first observed in humans with the Strehler-Mildvan correlation).
 This correlation implies that there could exist an underlying model to determine cellular aging.

-Previous research has provided evidence that cellular aging is an emergent property of gene networks, which allow for the communication of molecules inside the cell (citation).
+Previous research has provided evidence that cellular aging is an emergent property of gene networks, which allow for the communication of molecules inside the cell (Qin, manuscript in preparation).
 These gene networks are made up of a supply of DNA segments that interact with one another, but the level of gene expression varies depending on the type of cell and the environment.
 Based on earlier studies, it is evident that these gene networks allow the cell to adapt and survive, and thus depicts the robustness of the cell.

 In this study, we investigate the interconnection between cellular robustness and cellular aging in the yeast Saccharomyces Cerevisiae.
 Cellular robustness is defined as the ability of a cell to maintain homeostasis throughout genetic, environmental, or stochastic perturbations, such as temperature, time, and cellular damage.
-Previous research has hypothesized that cells with greater robustness experience a longer lifespan and that phenotypic capacitors influence robustness (citation?).
+Previous research has hypothesized that cells with greater robustness experience a longer lifespan and that phenotypic capacitors influence robustness (Qin, manuscript in preparation).
 Since cellular aging is defined as the deterioration of cellular functions, it follows that as a cell’s network robustness decreases it will be less able to adapt against external perturbations, causing a depletion of functionality of the protein activities (aging).
 Specifically, the Gompertz model predicts a positive correlation between cellular aging and cellular robustness.
 Thus, leading to the formulation of our hypothesis in this study that replicative lifespan in S. Cerevisiae will be directly correlated to robustness and thus to several different proxies of robustness.
 The robustness proxies that we investigated in this study included: the number of protein interactions, the number of genetic interactions, evolutionary distance, fitness, and morphological plasticity.
 These robustness factors were selected because data in these areas was most easily accessible.
 This study examined each robustness proxy to determine the relationship to replicative lifespan using R statistical software.
 We examined the relationships between each individual robustness proxy and RLS, the robustness proxies to each other, and multiple combinations of the robustness proxies to RLS.

 MATERIALS AND METHODS